ABOUT

 Founding stages of the NSTF

 NSTF is born: NSTF is founded to oversee the establishment of a democratic and inclusive science system (later to be re-defined and called the national system of innovation – NSI).
-Initially, NSTF has a joint chairmanship, namely Jay Naidoo (the first Secretary General of COSATU (Congress of South African Trade Unions) and the then president of the Council for Scientific and Industrial Research (CSIR), Dr James Brian Clark.
+Initially, NSTF has a joint chairmanship, namely Mr Jay Naidoo (the first Secretary General of COSATU (Congress of South African Trade Unions) and the then president of the Council for Scientific and Industrial Research (CSIR), Dr James Brian Clark.
 The NSTF contributes and provides input into the first White Paper on Science and Technology and other policy and planning processes within government.
-It initiates the discussion that leads to the declaration of South Africa’s first Year of Science and Technology (YEAST) in 1998.
+It initiates the discussion that leads to the declaration of SA’s first Year of Science and Technology (YEAST) in 1998.

 SET Policies: The NSTF participates and adds considerable value to initiatives and processes relating to the establishment of the National Research Foundation (NRF).